Hamiltonian formalism for nonlinear Schr\"{o}dinger equations: Nonlinear Schr o dinger Equation

-We observe that changing the form of the nonlinearity in a degenerate Lagrangian does not generate a different constraint dynamics, since its dynamics is set by the order and form of time and spatial derivatives.
-This result is best manifested by constraint dynamics of the Korteweg-de Vries (KdV) and the fourth order nonlinear Schr\"{o}dinger equations.
-For both of these equations of motions, secondary constraints are needed to construct the Hamiltonian from a degenerate Lagrangian.
+We observe that changing the form of the nonlinearity in a degenerate Lagrangian does not generate different constraint dynamics, since its dynamics are set by the order and form of time and spatial derivatives.
+This result is best manifested by constraint dynamics of the Korteweg-de Vries (KdV) and the fourth-order nonlinear Schr\"{o}dinger equations.
+For both of these equations of motion, secondary constraints are needed to construct the Hamiltonian from a degenerate Lagrangian.